Kalb-Ramond field, black holes and black strings in (2 + 1)D

-We obtain rotating black hole and black string solutions in the asymptotically linear dilaton spacetime ${\cal A}_3$.
-The string background ${\cal A}_3$ contains the Kalb-Ramond field.
-At infinity in general it has a non-zero constant value.
-We can freely set the constant to any arbitrary value using the gauge ambiguity.
-As we will show later in the paper the gauge ambiguity to define the Kalb-Ramond field or the constant value it takes at infinity has a non-trivial consequence.
-In particular, it allows for black solutions of Einstein-scalar gravity with negative ADM (Arnowitt-Deser-Misner) masses.
 In three spacetime dimensions the Hodge dual of the Kalb-Ramond field is a (pseudo-)scalar which is identified as an axion field \Antoniadis.
-Its value at infinity gives an additional parameter to describe the solutions.\foot{T-duality relates it to angular momentum.} The solutions we find are asymptotically flat and they are exact solutions of classical string theory; we will be precise as we go along.
+Its value at infinity gives an additional parameter to describe the solutions.\foot{T-duality relates it to angular momentum.} The solutions we find are asymptotically flat (in the string frame) and they are exact solutions of classical string theory.

-The black string solutions are parametrized by their masses, angular momenta and axion charges.
+The new black string solutions are parametrized by their masses, angular momenta and axion charges.
 The axion charge is the value of the (pseudo-)scalar at the boundary or spatial infinity.
-In general it is determined by the electric flux in the worldvoume of the black string.
+In general it is determined by the electric flux in the world-volume of the black string.
 We show that the axion charge is given only in terms of the deformation coupling.
 In particular it does not depend on the horizons (radii).
 The uncharged solutions, \ie, those black string solutions with zero axion charge, are also black hole solutions of Einstein-scalar gravity.
-We also obtain other black hole solutions of Einstein-scalar gravity by applying duality transformation on the charged black string solutions.
-We show that the masses of the black hole solutions can be made negative by changing the value of the Kalb-Ramond field at infinity.
-We also show that the angular momenta of these black hole solutions are given by the axion charges and thus do not depend on the black holes horizons.
+We also obtain other new black hole solutions of Einstein-scalar gravity by applying duality transformation on the new charged black string solutions.\foot{See Appendix B for a review of the duality transformation.} We show that their angular momenta are given by the dual black strings axion charges and thus do not depend on the horizons.
+We also show that the masses of a class of the black hole solutions can be made negative by changing (in the dual black strings) the value of the (component of the) Kalb-Ramond field at radial infinity.